 - Advice on handling your own motor Tort Case (tips if you go it alone)

 - Is it better to go to trial or settle your case? (thoughts on this choice and statistical analysis of settlement offers and verdicts)

-- The secrets the insurance companies don't want you know know
+- The secrets the insurance companies don’t want you to know

 - Valuing personal injury cases: figure out the settlement range for your case

-The best cases to handle by yourself are soft tissue injury cases where the value of the case is less than $5,000.
-The reason for this is that the value of these car accident claims, if you are not interested in filing a lawsuit, is typically more static.
+The best cases to handle by yourself are soft tissue injury cases whose value is less than $5,000.
+The reason is that the value of these car accident claims is typically more static if you are not interested in filing a lawsuit.
 The value a lawyer can add to your case increases exponentially with the degree of injury.

-The reason for this is that smaller cases, in most jurisdictions, are decided by judges where there are less likely to be the highs and lows you get with jury awards.
-If you ask 20 people what the value of a crushed ankle or a fractured leg for a 23 year-old girl who makes a living on her feet, you are going to get 20 different answers.
+This is because, in most jurisdictions, smaller cases are decided by judges where there are less likely to be the highs and lows you get with jury awards.
+If you ask 20 people what the value of a crushed ankle or a fractured leg is for a 23-year-old girl who makes a living on her feet, you will get 20 different answers.
 This is where quality advocacy matters.
-If you ask 20 judges what the value of a soft tissue injury claim with a totaled vehicle, an emergency room visit and six weeks of physical therapy, the standard deviation from the average will be a small fraction of what it would be for the crushed ankle or fractured leg example.
+If you ask 20 judges what the value of a soft tissue injury claim with a totaled vehicle, an emergency room visit, and six weeks of physical therapy, the standard deviation from the average will be a small fraction of what it would be for the crushed ankle or fractured leg example.